UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_01.md

 In the last few sections, you may have had questions like:

-***“Why are some values in quotations and why others are not?”***,
+***“Why are some values in quotation marks while others are not?”***,

 ***“What are these square brackets we keep using in our verb arguments?”*** or

 ***“Why can we take the mean of some columns and not others?”*** .

-These are going to get answered in this module.
+We’ll be answering these questions in this module.

 Python needs to categorize things to make sense of them.